 - Changing an award ticket: no fee as long as the origin, destination, and ticket type (economy, etc) remain the same

 - Canceling an award ticket: The charge to reinstate miles is $150 per account for the first award ticket.
 Additional award tickets reinstated to the same account at the same time will have a $25 charge per ticket.

 Can I upgrade from an economy milesAAver ticket to a business milesAAver ticket if it becomes available?

 Technically, this is a redeposit ($150 fee), but some agents will allow you to change from an economy milesAAver ticket to a business milesAAver ticket without making you pay the fee.
 Some agents will charge only the difference in miles.
 This is only possible IF a milesAAver ticket becomes available.

 If you switch from a milesAAver to any AAnytime ticket or vice versa, you will most likely be charged the redeposit fee.
 Again, agents have some discretion, so you could try to hang up and call again if you don’t like the first answer 🙂

 You can book award tickets on American Airlines flights with the partner airline loyalty programs listed above

 You do not necessarily have to have AAdvantage miles to book an American Airlines flight.
-Partner programs, such as British Airways and Etihad, can be used to book flights operated American Airlines flights as long as milesAAver award tickets are available.
+Frequent flier miles with partner programs, such as British Airways and Etihad, can be used to book flights operated American Airlines flights as long as milesAAver award tickets are available.